Footnotes and Tangents

 He approaches on the king’s left hand.
 Weston, who is young and lightly built, is showing signs of buckling at the knees.
 ‘Lean on me, sir,’ he advises.
 The king locks an arm around his neck, in a sort of wrestling hold.
 Bear-keeper’s a steady job.
 For a moment he thinks the king is crying.

-Last Week | Home Page | Reading Schedule
+Last Week | Home Page | Reading Schedule | Next Week

-Each week, I dive into the detail with summaries, background, footnotes and tangents to enrich your reading.
-I am joined on this journey by
+Each week, I dive into the details, with summaries, background, footnotes and tangents to enrich your reading.
+I am joined on this journey by Bea Stitches, who delves into the archive on our behalf, and Matt Brown, who makes maps to help us find our way through Cromwell’s world.

-I start each post with a summary of the week’s story illustrated by a map created by Matt Brown.
+I start each post with a summary of the week’s story, illustrated by a map created by Matt Brown.
 This week, we are reading the second half of Part Four.
 Chapter I. Arrange Your Face, 1531.

 This summary is followed by a few footnotes of interest.